metagenomics/metagenomics-tk/docs/pipeline_configuration.md

 Whenever a database field can be specified as part of the tool configuration (such as in gtdb or checkm), you are able to provide different methods to fetch the database.
 In all settings, please make sure that the file has the same ending (e.g. .zip, .tar.gz) as specified in the corresponding tool section.
-With the exception of the `extractedDBPath` parameter, all other input types (https, s3,...) download the database to the folder specified in the `database` parameter.
+With the exception of the `extractedDBPath` parameter, all other input types (https, s3,...) will download the database to the folder specified in the `database` parameter.

 ### Extracted Database Path

 If you have already downloaded and extracted the database, you can specify the path using the `extractedDBPath` parameter.
 This setting is available in standard and slurm mode.
-In slurm mode the path can be to a db on worker node.
+In slurm mode the path can point to a db on the worker node.

 Example:
 ```